Robert Millikan: American physicist (1868–1953) (Source: Wikipedia)

 The Weight of a Number: Robert Millikan and the Charge of Scientific Integrity

-In the pantheon of great scientific experiments, Robert Millikan’s oil drop experiment stands as a monumental achievement.
-First published in its seminal form in 1913, it was an act of supreme elegance and precision.
-For this work, which gave the world the first accurate measure of the charge of a single electron, Millikan was awarded the 1923 Nobel Prize in Physics.
-He became a titan of science, his result printed in every textbook, his method lauded as a model of empirical genius.
+Robert Millikan’s oil drop experiment, first published in its definitive form in 1913, provided the first accurate measurement of the charge of a single electron.
+For this work, Millikan was awarded the 1923 Nobel Prize in Physics.
+His result was printed in every textbook, and his method became a standard example of precise experimental technique.

 The Experiment and the Seeds of Error